VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

   * The entry indicator can and will re-enter if it needs to and this will help secure solid profits that are often lost when the position is held to its natural exit signal.

+### 2021-03-21:
+* Polling Interval: 500ms

+#### Performance
+* TSLA ($0.51):
+  * Win Rate: 25/89 => 0.280899

+### Remarks
+* Stock Bot performed decently by mid-day.
+It reached a height of ~$9.00

+* It seemed to perform better when the price moved strongly in one dirction and performed more poorly when the direction wasn't as strong.

+* I extended the periods for computing both the open and close moving buy-sell ratio averages.
+This seemed to help it be less jumpy.

+* Today's volume, however, was relatively light.
+If there were more volatility, there may have been more swings that resulted in poorer performance.

+* To address fluctuating intraday volatility, I'm introducting an algorithm to compute the moving buy-sell ratio average.

+* It's sigmoidal function s(x), where x is the percent price range of the last minute of quotes.

+* We'll see if this helps calibrate Stock Bot's entry and exit jumpiness.

+* I also introduced a stop loss that mirrors the stop-profit signal at a loss of -0.25%.
+I'm still undecided as to whether this is helpful.